guncys/shaderity-graph-shaderpack/src/type/README.md

 The default value of each element.

-If this value is not set, the default value of the library that uses this library will be applied.
-Specify [0, 0, 0, 0] as the default value in the library.
+If this value is not set, the library that uses this library should use [0, 0, 0, 0] as the default value.

 - Type: `number[1-4]`

+- Required: No

+### VectorOption.step

+The interval between legal numbers in an input element.

+If this value is not set, the library that uses this library should use 0.01 as the default value.

+- Type: `number`

 - Required: No